2d-overdose/Glitter-Clash/README.md

 A magical Flutter game where players pick a fairy and use character-specific missiles to defeat enemies across multiple levels!
 Fire spells, dodge bosses, and shake your phone to reload in this motion-enhanced arcade shooter.

+The project is available in GitLab and GitHub, due to restrictions in sharing the GitLab repository.
+The GitHub repository contains all the final files and serves as a way to share the project with users outside of my institution (university).
+Commit history is only available on GitLab since the project was developed there and the full repository history failed to clone on GitHub.

 ## Features

 - Character Selection – Choose between unique fairy characters, each with their own custom missile.